Hyundai Kona Electric interior & comfort

 It's expensive compared to the rest of the Kona range, but the Electric does come with a decent haul of equipment, even in entry-level trim.
 With comfortable seats and the added refinement of an all-but-silent powertrain, it’s a pleasurable way to get around.

 Hyundai Kona Electric dashboard

-A seven or eight-inch tablet-style touchscreen (the size is dependent on trim level) sticks up from the dashboard in line with current trends.
-There are steering-wheel controls to take care of the usual functions, and the layout of all controls is straightforward and simple.
+An eight-inch tablet-style touchscreen sticks up from the dashboard in line with current trends.
+There are steering-wheel controls to take care of the usual functions, and the layout of everything is straightforward and simple

 Equipment, options and accessories